 We are a clinical-stage biopharmaceutical company developing our novel class of highly specific and selective antibody-based therapeutics for the treatment of solid tumor cancer.
 Our CABs capitalize on our proprietary discoveries with respect to tumor biology, enabling us to target known and widely validated tumor antigens that have previously been difficult or impossible to target.
 Our novel CAB therapeutic candidates exploit characteristic pH differences between the tumor microenvironment and healthy tissue.
 Unlike healthy tissue, the tumor microenvironment is acidic, and we have designed our antibodies to selectively bind to their targets on tumor cells under acidic pH conditions but not on targets in normal tissues.
-Our approach is to identify the necessary targeting and potency required for cancer cell destruction, while aiming to eliminate or greatly reduce on-target, off-tumor toxicity -one of the fundamental challenges of existing cancer therapies.
+Our approach is to identify the necessary targeting and potency required for cancer cell destruction, while aiming to eliminate or greatly reduce on-target, off-tumor toxicity-one of the fundamental challenges of existing cancer therapies.

 We are a United States-based company with research facilities in San Diego, California and, through our contractual relationship with BioDuro-Sundia, a provider of preclinical development services, in Beijing, China.
-Since the commencement of our operations, we have focused substantially all of our resources on conducting research and development activities, including drug discovery, preclinical studies and clinical trials of our product candidates, including the ongoing Phase 2 clinical trials of mecbotamab vedotin and ozuriftamab vedotin and our Phase 1 clinical trials of BA3071 and BA3182, establishing and maintaining our intellectual property portfolio, manufacturing clinical and research material through third parties, hiring personnel, establishing product development and commercialization collaborations with third parties, raising capital and providing general and administrative support for these operations.
+Since the commencement of our operations, we have focused substantially all of our resources on conducting research and development activities, including drug discovery, preclinical studies and clinical trials of our product candidates, including the ongoing Phase 2 clinical trials of mecbotamab vedotin (BA3011), ozuriftamab vedotin (BA3021), and evalstotug (BA3071), and our Phase 1 clinical trial of BA3182 (CAB-EpCAM x CAB-CD3), establishing and maintaining our intellectual property portfolio, manufacturing clinical and research material through third parties, hiring personnel, establishing product development and commercialization collaborations with third parties, raising capital and providing general and administrative support for these operations.
 Since 2014, such research and development activities have exclusively related to the research, development, manufacture and Phase 1 and Phase 2 clinical testing of our CAB antibody-based product candidates and the strengthening of our proprietary CAB technology platform and pipeline.

 We have incurred significant losses to date.
 Our ability to generate product revenue sufficient to achieve profitability will depend on the successful development and eventual commercialization of one or more of our current and future product candidates.
-Our net loss was \$27.5 million for the three months ended March 31, 2023 compared to \$24.3 million for three months ended March 31, 2022.
-As of March 31, 2023, we had an accumulated deficit of \$320.3 million.
+Our net loss was \$23.2 million for the three months ended March 31, 2024 compared to \$27.5 million for the three months ended March 31, 2023.
+As of March 31, 2024, we had an accumulated deficit of \$439.5 million.
 These losses have resulted primarily from costs incurred in connection with research and development activities and general and administrative costs associated with our operations.
 We do not expect to generate meaningful revenue from product sales for the foreseeable future, and we expect to continue to incur significant operating expenses for the foreseeable future due to the cost of research and development, including identifying and designing product candidates and conducting preclinical studies and clinical trials, and the regulatory approval process for our product candidates.
-We expect our expenses, and the potential for losses, to increase as we conduct clinical trials of our lead product candidates and seek to expand our pipeline.
+We expect our expenses, and the potential for losses, to be variable as we focus development efforts on our prioritized programs.
+We expect research and development expenses to vary as we continue to advance clinical trials of our lead product candidates, and are expected to decrease in the near term as we complete enrollment and treatment of patients in certain trials.

-We expect our expenses and capital requirements will increase substantially in connection with our ongoing activities as we:
+We expect our expenses and capital requirements could increase substantially in connection with our ongoing activities as we: